Tinder Super Like – AKA that little blue star – lets your potential matches know you’re *really* into them.

 Tinder claims Super Liking someone makes it 3x more likely you’ll match with them:

-Whether or not that’s actually true in practice, there’s no denying it’s extremely obvious that you *really* want the other person to swipe right.
+That may or may not be actually true in practice.
+But there’s no denying it’s extremely obvious that you *really* want the other person to swipe right.

 Here’s what happens when you Super Like someone.